NeurIPS 2024 Workshop on

 11:55AM - 12:10PM Automated Feedback Generation for Open-Ended Questions: Insights from Fine-Tuned LLMs Elisabetta Mazzullo, Okan Bulut

-12:10PM - 12:25PM MIRROR: A Novel Approach for the Automated Evaluation of Open-Ended Question Generation Aniket Deroy, Subhankar Maity, Sudeshna Sarkar Remote (India)
+12:10PM - 12:25PM MIRROR: A Novel Approach for the Automated Evaluation of Open-Ended Question Generation Aniket Deroy, Subhankar Maity, Sudeshna Sarkar

 Session 2